edgedb/edgedb-python/docs/usage.rst

    When not in an explicit transaction block, any changes to the database will be applied immediately.

-See :ref:`edgedb-python-asyncio-api-transaction` API documentation for more information.
+For more information, see API documentation of transactions for :ref:`the blocking client <edgedb-python-blocking-api-transaction>` and :ref:`the asynchronous client <edgedb-python-asyncio-api-transaction>`.